alexDelchev/sakila-microservices/sakila-film-service/README.md

 # sakila-film-service

 The film microservice which is part of the `sakila-microservices`.
-This service manages the `sakila-film` database and exposes the data through a RESTful API and publishes data change events to `Kafka` streams
+This service manages the `sakila_film` database and exposes the data through a RESTful API and publishes data change events to `Kafka` streams

 ## Structure